husamettinarabaci/rustExam/en/QUESTIONS.md

 ❌ 749.
 Comparing `Pin`-based APIs to regular borrowed references
 ❌ 750.
 Explaining why `Pin` is critical in async generators and tasks

----

-# Master of Rust Internals

-Systems-Level Rust: Unsafe Code, FFI, Macros, Trait Objects, and Compiler Control

-Dive into low-level capabilities: use unsafe blocks, interface with C code, build macros (`macro_rules!` and procedural), understand trait objects, and learn about MIR and monomorphization.

 ## 76. Advanced Concurrency and Synchronization
 ❌ 751.
 Implementing lock-free data structures
 ❌ 752.
 Using atomic types with `std::sync::atomic`